larytet/mcachego/README.md

 	BenchmarkLoad-4    	50000000	       129 ns/op
 	BenchmarkEvict-4   	50000000	       222 ns/op

+In the pprof the map API dominates the CPU consumption

+      flat  flat%   sum%        cum   cum%
+     9.03s 29.61% 29.61%      9.52s 31.21%  runtime.mapaccess1_fast64
+     8.18s 26.82% 56.43%     13.20s 43.28%  runtime.mapassign_fast64
+     5.52s 18.10% 74.52%      5.90s 19.34%  runtime.mapaccess2_fast64

 It gives 5-10M cache operations/s on a single core.
 Round trip allocation from a pool-store in cache-evict from cache-free to the pool requires 360ns.
 A single core system theoretical peak is ~3M events/s.
 With packet size 64 bytes this code can handle 100Mb/s line.

-In the pprof map API dominates the CPU consumption

-      flat  flat%   sum%        cum   cum%
-     9.03s 29.61% 29.61%      9.52s 31.21%  runtime.mapaccess1_fast64
-     8.18s 26.82% 56.43%     13.20s 43.28%  runtime.mapassign_fast64
-     5.52s 18.10% 74.52%      5.90s 19.34%  runtime.mapaccess2_fast64

 See TestAddCustomType() for usage.